DatSplit/FashionVeil/references/03_inference_and_evaluation.md

 ### Inference on FashionFormer [[paper]][paper_fformer] [[code]][code_fformer]

 > [!IMPORTANT]
-> The following content is adapted from [Velioglu et at.](https://github.com/rizavelioglu/fashionfail):
+> The following content below is adapted from [Velioglu et at.](https://github.com/rizavelioglu/fashionfail):

 Create and activate the conda environment:
 ```bash